-Worth knowing about LCA and new danish requirements
+Worth knowing about LCA and EU’s framework

 What is LCA?